 One of the most exciting rivalries in NBA history was definitely the one between the Chicago Bulls and the Detroit Pistons in the late '80s and early '90s.
 The Pistons were a true powerhouse during that period, winning two championships in a row before falling to the Bulls in the 1991 ECF, which will be remembered for Unsportsmanlike behavior from the Pistons when they left the court early and didn't even shake the Bulls hands as a sign of respect.

-For a few years, these two teams had some epic battles in the regular season and the playoffs, which were embodied by the 'Jordan Rules' in which the Pistons used every trick in the book to stop Jordan.
-They would foul him hard constantly, often those fouls were dirty, and frustrations would be high.
-There was an apparent animosity between these two teams and their players that still lasts to this day.
+For a few years, these two teams had some epic battles in the regular season and the playoffs, which were personified by the infamous 'Jordan Rules' in which the Pistons used every trick in the book to stop Jordan.
+They would foul him hard constantly, often, those fouls were dirty, and frustrations would be high.
+There was an apparent animosity between these two teams and their players that still lasts to this day, three decades after the rivalry ended.

-After the Bulls swept the Pistons in 1991, it marked an era in which Bulls rose to fame and popularity, establishing themselves as the best team in the NBA.
-The Pistons were an aging team that no longer had a serious chance of beating the Bulls in the playoffs, but that didn't stop Bill Laimbeer from taking shots at Jordan in any opportunity presented to him.
+After the Bulls swept the Pistons in 1991, it marked an era in which they rose to fame and popularity, establishing themselves as the best team in the NBA, a true dynasty.
+The Pistons were an aging team that no longer had a serious chance of beating the Bulls in the playoffs, but that didn't stop Bill Laimbeer from taking shots at Jordan at any opportunity presented to him.

 In 1992, Bill Laimbeer called out Jordan for being a 'lousy human being' whose greatness and incredible popularity were the product of his publicist and the media.